 What should I do if someone isn’t following guidelines?

 If possible, start by politely pointing this out to the individual so they can edit or remove their post themselves.
 It could be that they aren’t aware of the community rules.
-The next step would be to speak to your Ambassador and after that, if it is a serious concern to click ‘report post’.
+The next step would be to speak to your Ambassador and after that, if it is a serious concern, click ‘report post’.

 Staying safe online